Ironhack-Archive/bcn-webdev-cheatsheet/snippets/heroku-module-3/readme.md

 - load a route that does a GET/POST to backend
 - test that there are no errors in the console
 - test you get the expected results from heroku (success, the seeded data or empty results)
-- after testing make sure you reset the settings in the heroku backend project AND in the `apiUrl` in `environment.ts`
+- after testing make sure you reset the settings
+-- in the heroku backend project settings, `CLIENT_URL` should be set to `https://foobar.herokuapp.com` -- in `environment.ts` the `apiUrl` key should be set to `http://localhost:3000`

 ## deploy